Home equity loan vs Home equity line of credit (HELOC)

 When deciding between a home equity loan vs. HELOC, you’ll want to know the basic distinctions between these personal financing options to find the one that will work best for you.

-What is a home equity loan (HEL)?
+What is a home equity loan?

 What is a home equity line of credit (HELOC)?

-Differences between a home equity loan and a home equity line of credit
+Key differences between a home equity loan and a (HELOC)

 - Which index is used and what is the current variable?

-Lump Sum Disbursement vs. Withdrawals as Needed
+Lump sum disbursement vs. Withdrawals as needed

 Another difference between a HELOC and a home equity loan is how you receive the money.

-Additionally, a home equity line of credit will assign a withdrawal window: you will only be able to withdraw funds during that time period.
+- Additionally, a HELOC will assign a withdrawal window.
+You will only be able to withdraw funds during that time.
 When that window expires, you can apply for an extension to the line of credit, but your request may not always be granted.

-Fees and Penalties
+Fees and penalties